SW999/an-slider/README.md

 **Methods**
 ------------

-* `destroy`: Removes the slider instance from the DOM
+* `destroy`: Removes the gallery instance from the DOM
 * `gotTo`: Changes the active slide to the specified index
 * `next`: Changes the active slide to the next slide
 * `prev`: Changes the active slide to the previous slide